-The Technical and Further Education Bill returns to the House of Lords on Tuesday 25 April for consideration of Commons amendments in 'ping pong'.
+The Technical and Further Education Bill returned to the House of Lords on Tuesday 25 April for consideration of Commons amendments in 'ping pong'.

-Members of the Lords are expected to discuss Commons amendments on financial support for students taking apprenticeships.
+Members of the Lords discussed Commons amendments on financial support for students taking apprenticeships.

 Lords third reading: Tuesday 4 April